111108/Linjun-Z./README.md

 ## Academic Projects
 - **U.S. Economy Analysis**: Led an analysis of U.S. economic trends post-COVID-19, applying regression models to assess key economic indicators.
 - **Hospital Payment and Treatment Analysis**: Used data analysis and K-Nearest Neighbors Regressor to study payment associations in U.S. healthcare.
+(See the full analysis in the [CourseProject.ipynb](/CourseProject.ipynb))

 ## Fun Projects
 - **Game Development**: Developed versions of '2048' and 'Tic-Tac-Toe' in Python, showcasing my coding skills and interest in game development.